 Bonita integrates with existing information systems, orchestrates heterogeneous systems, and provides deep visibility into processes across the organization.

 Bonita Platform has two components: the development environment, Bonita Studio, and the runtime environment, Bonita Runtime.

 What can I do with Bonita?

-Bonita is applicable to a wide range of use cases: applications can go from loan request management, to student application processes,to analytical processes in drug discovery - and more!
+DPA, available with all Bonita editions, is applicable to a wide range of use cases: applications can go from loan request management, to student application processes, to analytical processes in drug discovery - and more!
 You can find the various industries where Bonita is used as well as use cases from our website dedicated page.

 Overview of the Bonita solution architecture

 Bonita Studio contains all the elements needed to develop and compile a Bonita application.
 It is a graphical environment for creating processes, applications, data models, and users views (pages and forms).
 It contains three major design tools:

 the whiteboard, for drawing a process flow diagram and defining the detail of steps, transitions, decision points and other process elements

 the Development menu, to create your data models and extend the Studio capabilities